SCHOLARSHIP OPPORTUNITIES FOR HISTORY MAJORS:

 The Gilman Scholarship Program offers awards to undergraduates to participate in semester or year-long study abroad programs.
 U.S. undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university are eligible.

-CCNY-Stanford Exchange Summer Research Program (Deadline: March-April, exact date TBA, website address and description forthcoming)
+CCNY/Stanford Summer Research Program in the Humanities (Deadline: March-April, exact date TBA, website address and description forthcoming)

-The CCNY-Stanford Exchange Summer Research Program provides 10 Humanities and Arts students the opportunity to prepare for graduate study by spending eight weeks at Stanford University pursuing independent research under the direction of a faculty mentor.
+The CCNY/Stanford Summer Research Program in the Humanities provides 10 Humanities and Arts students the opportunity to prepare for graduate study by spending eight weeks at Stanford University pursuing independent research under the direction of a faculty mentor.
 Participants receive a $3,000 stipend plus travel, room, and board.

 Summer research programs for undergraduates provide the opportunity to engage in intensive research under the guidance of faculty mentors.
 These programs generally last 6-8 weeks, pay $3000-$4000 stipends plus free room and board, provide instruction in advanced writing and research skills, and offer free GRE preparation.
 They are designed to prepare undergraduates to gain admission to and to succeed in Ph.D. programs.